 Aliveness at the Edge

-I recognized myself in this film.
-Not in diagnosis, but the slightly longer blink, the careful adjustment before standing.
-The breath held a fraction too long before speaking.
+I saw myself in The Life We Have.
+Not in diagnosis, but in the slightly longer blink, the breath held a fraction too long before speaking.
+In the careful adjustment before standing and the quiet persistence to keep moving.

 I live in that micro-language, most people don't.
 They'll feel it, Rob Shaver doesn't hide it, and it's one of the most honest things I've seen on screen.